Are you thinking about living in Bristol England as an expat?

 Bristol is a great size (about 450,000 people) – it has everything you need, but doesn’t feel too big.

 The city has a lot of character – something Bristolians are very proud of.
-I love all the amazing small businesses around town, but if you love Zara or H&M, you can find those types of stores here as well.
+I love all the fantastic small businesses around town, but if you love Zara or H&M, you can find those types of stores here as well.

 The food scene is pretty incredible for a town of this size.
-There are a ton of restauranteurs and producers that care deeply about the quality of their food and where it is coming from, which I really respect and appreciate.
+There are a ton of restauranteurs and producers that care deeply about the quality of their food and where it is coming from, which I respect and appreciate.

 There is also a great craft beer community here, which means a great pint is never far away.
 Overall, it’s just a fun city to live in with a great, young vibe.